ROMANCE LANGUAGES MAJOR

 The new skill set that students will need goes well beyond the United States' current focus on the basics and on math, science, and technology.
 These skills are necessary, of course, but to be successful global citizens, workers, and leaders, students will need to be knowledgeable about the world, be able to communicate in languages other than English, and be informed and active citizens.

-The Romance Language major becomes familiar with Spanish, French, and Italian -- the languages and cultures of all the places in the world where those languages are spoken.
+The Romance Language major becomes familiar with Spanish, Italian and French-- the languages and cultures of all the places in the world where those languages are spoken.

 Exciting Campus Activities